fluidattacks/makes/README.md

     - python (`enum [ "3.7" "3.8" "3.9" ]`):
       Python interpreter version that your package/module is designed for.
     - src (`str`):
-      Path to the file or folder that contains the tests code.
+      Path to the file or directory that contains the tests code.
     - searchPaths (`asIn makeSearchPaths`): Optional.
       Arguments here will be passed as-is to `makeSearchPaths`.
       Defaults to `makeSearchPaths`'s defaults.